-"New Construction Pool" - QRRP projects applying for an allocation of tax-exempt private activity bonds who meet at least one of the following: (1) the definition of New Construction in Section 5170, (2) projects that involve the demolition or rehabilitation of existing residential units that increase the unit count by (i) 25 or (ii) 50% of the existing units, whichever is greater or (3) adaptive re-use of non-residential structures.
+"New Construction Pool Project" -a QRRP projects applying for an allocation of tax-exempt private activity bonds who that meets at least one of the following: (1) the definition of New Construction in Section 5170, 100% of its units constitute new units to the market, (2) projects that involves the demolition or rehabilitation of existing residential units that increase the unit count by (i) 25 or (ii) 50% of the existing units, whichever is greater or (3) adaptive re-use of non-residential structures including hotels and motels that were converted to residential use within the previous 5 years from the date of the application.

-"Preservation Pool" - QRRP projects applying for an allocation of tax-exempt bonds that meet at least one of the following: (1) have a pre-1999 HCD loan that is being restructured pursuant to Section 50560 of the Health and Safety Code (AB 1699 projects); or (2) any replacement or rehabilitation project approved by HUD pursuant to a Section 18 Demolition/Disposition authorization; (3) a Federally-Assisted At-Risk project; 4) any project being rehabilitated under the HUD Rental Assistance Demonstration (RAD) Program, or (5), a project that meets all of the following: (a) the project (or projects, if more than one) is not currently encumbered with an existing CDLAC (via bond issuer), CTCAC, or other affordability regulatory agreement, with the exception of a regulatory agreement associated with a HUD Project-Based Section 8 or USDA Rental Assistance contract; and (b) the project (or projects, if more than one) is subject to an existing project-based contract under Section 8 of the United States Housing Act of 1937 or any comparable rental assistance program that provides rental assistance to at least 50% of the units; and (c) the project shall be required to complete rehabilitation work at a minimum of \$60,000 in hard construction costs per unit, as defined in TCAC Regulation Section 10302(u), subject to the provisions of IRC Section 42(e)(3)(A)(ii)(I).
+"Preservation PeolProject" - QRRP projects applying for an allocation of tax-exempt bonds that is not a New Construction Project and meets at least one of the following: (1) have has a pre-1999 HCD loan that is being restructured pursuant to Section 50560 of the Health and Safety Code (AB 1699 projects); or (2) any replacement or rehabilitation project approved by HUD pursuant to a Section 18 Demolition/Disposition authorization; or (3) a Federally-Assisted At-Risk project; or 4) any project being rehabilitated under the HUD Rental Assistance Demonstration (RAD) Program, or (5), a project that meets all of the following: (aA) the project (or projects, if more than one) is not currently encumbered with an existing CDLAC (via bond issuer), CTCAC, or other affordability regulatory agreement, with the exception of a regulatory agreement associated with a HUD Project- Based Section 8 or USDA Rental Assistance contract; and (bB) the project (or projects, if more than one) is subject to an existing project-based contract under Section 8 of the United States Housing Act of 1937 or any comparable rental assistance program that provides rental assistance to at least 50% of the units; and (c) the project shall be required to complete rehabilitation work at a minimum of \$60,000 in hard construction costs per unit, as defined in CTCAC Regulation Section 10302(u), subject to the provisions of IRC Section 42(e)(3)(A)(ii)(1).

-"Other Affordable Pool": QRRP Projects applying for an allocation of tax-exempt private activity bonds from the General pool that are not eligible for treatment as New Construction or Preservation projects.
-This would include but not be limited to acquisition/rehabilitation projects and projects that involve both acquisition/rehabilitation and new construction.
-A rehabilitation or acquisition and rehabilitation project must meet all of the following criteria:
+"Other Affordable-Rehabilitation Project-Pool": a QRRP Projects applying for an allocation of tax-exempt private activity bonds from the General pool that are-is not eligible for treatment as a New Construction or Preservation projects Project.
+This would include but not be limited toacquisition/rehabilitation projects and projects that involve both acquisition/rehabilitation and new construction.
+A-In a Competitive Application Process a rehabilitation or acquisition and rehabilitation project must meet all of the following criteria:

-1. Will complete at least 60,000 in hard construction costs per unit, as defined in TCAC Regulation Section 10320(u); and,
+1. Will complete at least \$60,000 in hard construction costs per unit, as defined in CTCAC Regulation Section 10320(u); and,